-The Port's total net position decreased from the prior year from \$47.4M to \$46.1M.
-Additions to capital assets of \$2M includes the construction of hangar building and the water/sewer extension at Scappoose Industrial Park.
+The Port's total net position decreased from the prior year from \$46.2M to \$45.3M.
+Additions to capital assets of \$649M includes work related to railroad and dock improvements.

-The Port ended the year with a decrease in net position of \$1.3M, due to a decrease of tenant rent and taxes revenues and an increase in operating expenses.
+The Port ended the year with a decrease in net position of \$900K, due to an increase in operating expenses.